ikiranis/ImageDownloader/README.md

   - Downloads the page and finds all image links.
   - Creates a folder named after the URL path (slashes replaced with underscores).
   - Downloads each image into the folder.
-  - If a download fails (non-200 HTTP status), retries at the end with a delay between retries.
+  - If a download fails (non-200 HTTP status), retries at the end (no delay between retries).

 ## Notes
 - The `downloads/` folder and `input.txt` are excluded from git by default.
 - If you download too quickly, some servers may block you.
-The tool retries failed downloads with a delay.
+The tool retries failed downloads at the end.
 - Requires Java 21+ and Maven.

 ## Example `input.txt`